mhira-project/documentation/docs/3-guide-for-admins/1-superadmin.md

 This will be take you to a [login screen](https://mhira-project.github.io/documentation/docs/user-manual/access).
 Enter the username: *superadmin* and the password.

-Now, the software will force you to change the password for this user.
+Now, the software will force you to change the password for the superadmin.
-Make sure to save this password in a secure location or to remember it.
+Make sure  that the password is strong.
-Also make sure that the password is strong.
+Also make sure to save this password in a secure location or to remember it.
-In case you loose this password, there is a [recovery procedure](https://mhira-project.github.io/documentation/docs/installation-guide/admin-password-reset) but it will need access to the command line of the server.
+In case you lose this password, there is a [recovery procedure](https://mhira-project.github.io/documentation/docs/installation-guide/admin-password-reset) but it will need access to the command line of the server.

-:::warn
+:::caution

 The superadmin account has all the permissions you can have in MHIRA.
 However, it can not be changed.
 Thus, the superadmin cannot be assigned to any [department](https://mhira-project.github.io/documentation/docs/guide-for-admins/departments).
 Consequently, you cannot create patients with this account.

 :::

 :::tip